8th annual 2019 Energy Symposium was a great success!

 Co-hosts: Colorado Energy Research Collaboratory energy research partners — University of Colorado, Colorado School of Mines, Colorado State University, and National Renewable Energy Laboratory.

-Who should attend: Energy industry (all sources of energy), environmental, renewables, researchers, scientists, venture capitalists and philanthropic organizations, energy-related organizations, law firms, entrepreneurs, small/medium/large companies in energy and environmental sectors, federal agencies, government, municipalities, elected officials, regulators, policy makers, utilities, academia, students, faculty and community.
+Who attended: Energy industry (all sources of energy), environmental, renewables, researchers, scientists, venture capitalists and philanthropic organizations, energy-related organizations, law firms, entrepreneurs, small/medium/large companies in energy and environmental sectors, federal agencies, government, municipalities, elected officials, regulators, policy makers, utilities, academia, students, faculty and community.

 In the past, the annual symposia was held in the fall.
-The 8th annual 21st Century Energy Transition Symposium 2019 will be held in the spring approximately 18 months since the 7th annual symposia.
+The 8th annual 21st Century Energy Transition Symposium 2019 was held in the spring approximately 18 months since the 7th annual symposia.
+Click here for Monday April 1 agenda, speakers and bios Click here for Tuesday April 2 agenda, speakers and bios

 Past symposia